Tianfang-Zhang/NOLC/README.md

 ![](https://img.shields.io/badge/language-Matlab-blue.svg?style=flat-square)
 [![](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)

-This repository is for Non-convex Optimization with Lp-norm Constraint (NOLC) introduced in the following paper.
+This repository is for Non-convex Optimization with Lp-norm Constraint (NOLC) introduced in the following paper and is built in Matlab R2014a.

-Zhang T, Wu H, Liu Y, et al. [Infrared small target detection based on non-convex optimization with Lp-norm constraint](https://www.mdpi.com/2072-4292/11/5/559)[J].
+> Zhang T, Wu H, Liu Y, et al. [Infrared small target detection based on non-convex optimization with Lp-norm constraint](https://www.mdpi.com/2072-4292/11/5/559)[J].
 Remote Sensing, 2019, 11(5): 559.

-The model is built in Matlab R2014a.
+For more information about me, you can visit my [persional website](https://tianfang-zhang.github.io/).

 ## Contents
 1. [Introduction](#introduction)